Help your family keep home and school life organized with a simple after school routine, complete with free printable checklist!

 How having an after school routine will help your family:

 - Simplify your mornings.
 School mornings are busy.
 As moms, we’re often running around trying get everyone dressed and fed and brushed and not looking like a total ragamuffin.
 So it’s extremely helpful to have shoes and backpacks already prepped and ready to go.
-By having a specific place set aside for these items and then making it part of your afternoon routine to prep them for the next day, you take one more thing OFF your list for the morning (because if you’re like me, you’re a little fuzzy brained and more likely to forget stuff in the mornings).
+By having a specific place set aside for these items and making it part of your afternoon routine to prep them for the next day, you take one more thing OFF your list for the morning (because if you’re like me, you’re a little fuzzy brained and more likely to forget stuff in the mornings).

 - Make time to connect after being apart.
 Whenever possible, I like to make our after school snack time a tech-free time where I set down my phone and I chat with my kids about their day while we munch on something yummy.
 It doesn’t have to be complicated (try any of these easy after school snack ideas).
 Just 10-15 minutes of quality time can go a long way in making kids feel loved and helping them process all the experiences they’ve had throughout the day.